Navigating Conflicts with Previous Docker Versions: A Guide

 Understanding Conflicts with Previous Docker Versions

-Docker, the go-to platform for containerization, has revolutionized how developers build, ship, and run applications.
+Docker, the go-to platform for containerization, has revolutionized how developers build, ship, and run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » applications.
 With its rapid evolution, Docker has introduced numerous updates, features, and enhancements.
 However, these changes often lead to conflicts with previous versions, presenting challenges for developers and system administrators.
 In this article, we’ll explore how these conflicts arise, their implications, and best practices for managing Docker versioning effectively.

 The Importance of Versioning in Docker